-Based at the National History Museum of Denmark, Hannes is Assistant Professor at the University of Copenhagen.
-He is responsible for the general management and coordination of CitiGen’s work strands and budget.
+Based at the Natural History Museum of Denmark, Hannes is Assistant Professor at the Faculty of Science at the University of Copenhagen.
+His main research interests are archaeology and ancient DNA.
+He is the PI of the CitiGen project.

 Based at the Faculty of Social and Human Sciences at the University of Iceland, Sarah is looking at how current social and political applications of genetic research may be impacting notions of kinship and identity in European societies and beyond.